SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-51](https://user-images.githubusercontent.com/92877810/138517133-b06056be-c28c-46e1-affe-b5d35b11f411.png)

-👉You can also change the decimal places in the Styling Panel
+🚩You can also change the decimal places in the Styling Panel

 81. Click **Expand**